News

 Lesson 1 - Lesson 10

-2. Discuss topics such as rental conditions and hygiene in living environment.
+2. Discuss topics such as rental conditions and hygiene in the living environment.

-3. Learn the topics of night market culture, leisure and entertainment, travel, consumer culture, etc., and make a brief introduction and comparison.
+3. Learn about night market culture, leisure and entertainment, travel, consumer culture, etc., and give brief introduction and comparison.

 4. Describe the experience of studying abroad and express opinions on learning, examinations, fitness, sports and other activities.

-5. Attain more than 554 words and more than 91 types of syntax.
+5. Acquire a vocabulary of more than 554 words and master over 91 types of sentence structures.

-This course is suitable for learners of combined study of 360 hours, TOCFL Band A (Level 1), HSK Level 3, ACTFL Novice-mid, or CEFR A1.
+Be suitable for learners with approximately 360 hours of study, or those at TOCFL Band A (Level 1), HSK Level 3, ACTFL Novice-Mid, or CEFR A1 levels.
 1200 Band A (Level 2 Level 3-4 Novice-high A2

 Level 4 【Book 2】